Xiangyang1984/Pneumo-Typer/README.md

 #### Example 1: Run Pneumo-Typer is an easy task by using the following command

-This command will do serotype predict and create figures, and ST analysis with 10 threads.
+This command will perform serotype prediction and figure creation, and ST analysis with 10 threads.
 When finished, Pneumo-Typer will output results as follows:
 * a.ST results
 * b.predicted serotype results
 * c.create three maps with the ST and predicted serotype and information showed